Simple Techniques for Elevating Your Photography

 Composing and lighting your subject is half the battle to create a great photo.
 In film photography, the other half happens in the darkroom as you develop the film, check the grain, crop it using an enlarger, and then slosh the print into the developing agent.
 You do not escape these next steps.
 They are just a little more accessible.

 Modern digital cameras, and even camera phones, provide you with an image that is meant to be processed in post on the computer or phone, which will bring out the best of the image.
-The image “straight out of the camera” is typically flat, lacking contrast between the highlights and the shadows, and the colors lack contrast from each other.
-This may not sound ideal, but this is what we want out of the camera.
+The image “straight out of the camera” is typically flat, lacking contrast between the highlights and the shadows, and the colors lack contrast.
+This may not sound ideal, but we want this out of the camera.

 Without a deep explanation of why this is a good thing, the flat image stores information to give you control over making the image what you want.
 As Ansel Adams said, “[y]ou don’t take a photograph, you make it.”